Are you a job seeker wondering how long a resume should be?

-This seems to be one of the biggest concerns of job seekers out there—how long should my resume be?
 When developing a resume, people seem to get overly concerned and stuck on this question.
-We will endeavor to shed a little light on this topic and hopefully clear some confusion.
+Let’s shed a little light on this topic and clear up some confusion.

 The One-Page Myth

-You may have heard somewhere along the way that your resume needs to be no longer than one page.
-This is not necessarily true.
-Your resume needs to be long enough to provide hiring personnel or recruiters with all key information necessary to get your foot in the door for an interview.
-To achieve this, your resume may need to be one, two, or even three pages.
+Have you heard along the way, your resume needs to be no longer than one page?
+This thought is not necessarily right.
+Your resume needs to be long enough to provide hiring personnel or recruiters with all the critical information necessary to get your foot in the door for an interview.
+A resume may need to be one, two, or even three pages.

 Recruiters and hiring managers don’t necessarily care about the length of your resume.
-They care about whether or not it is easily readable and that they can find your relevant information.
-So unless they specify the length your resume needs to be in the job posting, your resume should reflect the amount of experience and skills you have.
+They care about whether or not it is easily readable, and they can find your relevant information.
+Unless the job posting specifies the resume length you need to submit, it should reflect the amount of work experience and skills you have.

 Use Your Space Wisely

-Ultimately, you should not be overly concerned about page numbers.
-It is much better to have a two page resume that is easily readable and clearly laid out, than to have a one page resume that has lots of information jammed into a confined space.
+Ultimately, don’t be overly concerned about the number of pages.
+It’s better to have a two-page resume that is easily readable and laid out than to have a one-page resume with lots of information jammed into a confined space.